 There is animal and human experimental evidence that St. John’s Wort, Echinacea Purpura, and Ginkgo Bilboba have ill effects on sperm and/or eggs.
 We recommend that neither the husband nor the wife take these herbal products while trying to conceive.

 There is clear medical evidence that tobacco use, by either partner, reduces the chance for pregnancy.
 Tobacco use by the male reduces IVF pregnancy rates by as much as 50%.
 The degree of effect relates to the amount of tobacco use - the less you use the better - none is best.
 Tobacco use in the male may increase the risk of childhood cancer in offspring.

 Caffeine also causes a decrease in fertility - again related to amount.
 The equivalent of three 6-oz. cups of coffee, taken daily, has been shown to reduce fertility.
 One cup may cause a slight affect - moderation is the key.
 Remember that other things contain caffeine.

 Prostaglandin inhibitors (e.g. Motrin, Anaprox, Advil) are commonly used for menstrual pain.
 We caution you against using these drugs around the time of ovulation – this may interfere with egg release.

 A recent publication suggests that alcohol ingestion, even in small amounts, by either partner significantly reduces in vitro fertilization pregnancy rates and increases pregnancy loss rates.
 It is reasonable to infer that alcohol consumption by either partner reduces fertility in regard to all forms of infertility treatment.
-We suggest complete abstinence from alcohol by the husband and wife while trying to conceive.
+We suggest complete abstinence from alcohol-husband and wife- while trying to conceive.